-To adapt a glove pattern, make the thumb but only knit until the thumb is the length that you want, then cast off loosely.
-Keep on following the pattern to make the rest of the hand part of the glove and knit until it is the length that you want.
+To adapt a glove pattern, knit as the pattern says, making the thumb but only knitting until the thumb is the length that you want, then cast off loosely.
+Keep on following the pattern to make the rest of the hand part of the glove and knit until the hnad part of the glove it is the length that you want.

 I like to stop knitting at the base of my forefinger so that most of my fingers are free, but if you want to be warmer just knit a few more rows.
 Keep trying the glove on to make sure that you have knitted it to the length that you want.

 Then just cast off and sew up your glove, wear and enjoy.

 About eParenting: eParenting was started by Jacqui O'Brien in 2004.
 At the time her kids were 1 and 4 and kept her nice and busy.
 Now they are teenagers and still keeping her pretty busy!